 Ingredients For 4 to 6 Side Servings Or 2 Mains

-4. BLEND the egg yolks, salt and pepper in small bowl.
+4. BLEND the egg yolks, salt, and pepper in a small bowl.
 Add the yolk mixture all at once to the white sauce and whisk quickly to blend.
 Fold in the Gruyère and the Parmesan cheeses (the cheeses do not need to melt—they’ll melt in the oven).

 5. BEAT the egg whites in a large bowl with an electric mixer, until stiff but not dry.
 Fold 1/4 of whites into the [lukewarm] cheese base to lighten.
 Fold in the remaining egg whites.

-7. PLACE the soufflé in the oven and immediately reduce the heat to 375°F. Bake the soufflé until puffed, golden and gently set in center—about 40 minutes for the large soufflé or 25 minutes for the ramekins.
+7. PLACE the soufflé in the oven and immediately reduce the heat to 375°F. Bake the soufflé until it is puffed, golden, and gently set in the center—about 40 minutes for the large soufflé or 25 minutes for the ramekins.